BARE MOUNTAINTHE ANSWERS YOU ALWAYS WANTED

 There is very limited internet access in the clubhouse.
 However, escaping to the mountain is an opportunity to get away from all of the cares, worries, and stress of everyday life.
 Cell phones do not work on Bare Mountain and landline phone access is limited but available in case of emergencies.

-Bare Mountain Nudist Club does have tent sites on the mountain and RV sites are available as well.
+Bare Mountain Retreat does have tent sites on the mountain and RV sites are available as well.
 Be sure to contact us and let us know when you plan to visit and we will let you know what will be available at that time.

 Pets are the responsibility of their owners while on club grounds.
 Pet waste must be removed and disposed of properly.
 Pets are to be on a leash or under the direct control of the owner at all times.
 No pets are allowed in club buildings, pool area or on the Common Ground lawn.
 Uncontrolled barking or other noise is not permitted.